Sk3ggox/computer-science/README.md

 [Game Design and Development with Unity 2020 (Specialization)](https://www.coursera.org/specializations/game-design-and-development) | 6 months | 5 hours/week | programming, interactive design

 ## Congratulations

-After completing the requirements of the curriculum above, you will have completed the equivalent of a full bachelor's degree in Computer Science.
-Congratulations!

-What is next for you?
-The possibilities are boundless and overlapping:

-- Look for a job as a developer!
-- Check out the [readings](extras/readings.md) for classic books you can read that will sharpen your skills and expand your knowledge.
-- Join a local developer meetup (e.g. via [meetup.com](https://www.meetup.com/)).
-- Pay attention to emerging technologies in the world of software development:
-  + Explore the **actor model** through [Elixir](https://elixir-lang.org/), a new functional programming language for the web based on the battle-tested Erlang Virtual Machine!
-  + Explore **borrowing and lifetimes** through [Rust](https://www.rust-lang.org/), a systems language which achieves memory- and thread-safety without a garbage collector!
-  + Explore **dependent type systems** through [Idris](https://www.idris-lang.org/), a new Haskell-inspired language with unprecedented support for type-driven development.

 ![keep learning](https://i.imgur.com/REQK0VU.jpg)

 # Code of conduct